blackwell-systems/blackdot/docs/hooks.md

 ---

-## Understanding ZSH Hooks
+## Understanding Native Shell Hooks

-ZSH provides native hook functions that execute at specific points in the shell lifecycle.
+Both Zsh and PowerShell provide native hook mechanisms that execute at specific points in the shell lifecycle.
 Blackdot's hook system builds on these to provide a more structured, manageable approach.

-### Native ZSH Hook Functions
+### Zsh Native Hooks

 ZSH has several built-in hook arrays that you can add functions to: